imr-framework/virtual-scanner/README.md

 ## Pro Start
 If you want to hack around with the code:
 1. Install Python 3.6.x.
 2. Create and activate a virtual environment of your choice.
+Here's a [tutorial][pycharm-venv] if you are using the PyCharm IDE, for example.
 3. Clone the repo and `cd` into it.
 4. `pip install -e .`.
 5. Open the repo in your favourite IDE, hack around with the code.
-6. Run `coms_server_flask.py` to run your changes.
+6. Run `virtualscanner/coms/coms_ui/coms_server_flask.py` to run your changes.

 Read the API documentation [here](https://imr-framework.github.io/virtual-scanner/) and run the Python test scripts in each module with more options available than allowed on the GUI.